 Design Defects: Design defects are caused by some error that occurred when the item was still being made or designed on the blueprint.
 Therefore, it is said that design defects are planned.
 Two legal tests are used to establish whether a product has a design defect.
 First, it must be shown that the design was unreasonably dangerous prior to the product actually being made.
 Second, it must be established that the manufacturer of the product could have reasonably anticipated harm to be caused by the design.
 In a majority of defective design cases, the plaintiff will explain that the manufacturer could have used a better type of design with higher safety standards but chose not to.

 If you have been injured by a product that you believe is faulty in some way, consider contacting and consulting with a qualified attorney.
 An attorney can refer you to doctors who specialize in treating the specific type of injury you have.
 An attorney can also explain to you whether you have a design or manufacturing based lawsuit and how to proceed in compensating you for your losses and injuries.

-The Law Office of Jeffrey Meldon has experienced medical malpractice lawyers and is proud to help those in our community who have been injured by a defective product receive proper compensation from the product designer, manufacturer, distributor, and retailer.
+Jeffrey Meldon & Associates has experienced medical malpractice lawyers and is proud to help those in our community who have been injured by a defective product receive proper compensation from the product designer, manufacturer, distributor, and retailer.

 For more information:

 If you feel you have been injured by a doctor or someone working in a health care facility, you may be wondering if you have a case or not and if you need a lawyer.